Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.treetagger.TreeTagger.md

 ## Description

- *TreeTagger* applies *tree-tagger* on annotations in <a href="#wordLayerName" class="param">wordLayerName</a> by generating an appropriate input file.
+ *TreeTagger* applies *tree-tagger* on annotations in <a href="#wordLayer" class="param">wordLayer</a> by generating an appropriate input file.
 This file will contain one line for each annotation.
 The first column, the token surface form, is the value of the <a href="#formFeature" class="param">formFeature</a> feature.
 The second column, the token predefined POS tag, is the value <a href="#posFeature" class="param">posFeature</a> feature.
 The third column, the token predefined lemma, is the value of <a href="#lemmaFeature" class="param">lemmaFeature</a> feature.
 If <a href="#posFeature" class="param">posFeature</a> or <a href="#lemmaFeature" class="param">lemmaFeature</a> are not defined, then the second and third column are left blank.

 The *tree-tagger* binary is specified by <a href="#treeTaggerExecutable" class="param">treeTaggerExecutable</a> and the language model to use is specified by <a href="#parFile" class="param">parFile</a> .
 Additionally a lexicon file can be given through <a href="#lexiconFile" class="param">lexiconFile</a> .

-If <a href="#sentenceLayerName" class="param">sentenceLayerName</a> is defined, then *TreeTagger* considers annotations in this layer as sentences.
+If <a href="#sentenceLayer" class="param">sentenceLayer</a> is defined, then *TreeTagger* considers annotations in this layer as sentences.
 Sentence boundaries are reinforced by providing *tree-tagger* an additional end-of-sentence marker.

 Once *tree-tagger* has processed the corpus, *TreeTagger* adds the predicted POS tag and lemma to the respective <a href="#posFeature" class="param">posFeature</a> and <a href="#lemmaFeature" class="param">lemmaFeature</a> features of the corresponding annotations.